917th Fighter Group

-The 917th Fighter Group (917 FG) is an inactive Air Force Reserve Command unit that was last assigned to the 442d Fighter Wing, Air Force Reserve Command, stationed at Barksdale Air Force Base, Louisiana.
+The 917th Fighter Group (917 FG) is an inactive Air Force Reserve Command (AFRC) unit that was last assigned to the 442d Fighter Wing, stationed at Barksdale Air Force Base, Louisiana.

 History

 Trained to conduct close air support and battlefield interdiction.
-Provided A-10 fighter training for reserve pilots until 1 Oct 1993 and after Oct 1996.
+Provided Fairchild Republic A-10 Thunderbolt fighter training for reserve pilots until 1 Oct 1993 and after Oct 1996.
 Deployed A-10s and personnel to Italy to support NATO operations in the Balkans, 1993–1996.

-Gained B-52s and a bombardment mission in 1993.
+Gained Boeing B-52 Stratofortress bombers and a bombardment mission in 1993.
 Transferred B-52 squadron to 307th Operations Group, 8 January 2011, inactivated 26 September 2013 and aircraft transferred to Davis-Monthan AFB, Arizona under the 924th Fighter Group.